-X1 Talks: Voice Guided TV Remote Control for Blind and Visually Impaired
+X1 Talks: TV Voice Remote Control for Blind and Visually Impaired

 Voice-enabled television user interface from Comcast for blind or visually impaired will revolutionize the way Xfinity TV customers navigate the X1 platform.